-In Photoshop, you use the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) to create animation frames.
+In Photoshop, you use the Timeline panel to create animation frames.
 Each frame represents a configuration of layers.

 Because a background layer cannot be animated, add a new layer or convert the background layer to a regular layer.
 See Convert background and layers.